GSA-TTS/identity-idva-monitoring/analytics-scripting/README.md

 Must have Python 3 and the [Elasticsearch Python Client](https://elasticsearch-py.readthedocs.io/en/7.x/) installed.
 Note that the Elasticsearch Python Client version should match the version of Elasticsearch.

-Additionally, the script requires that Elasticsearch is currently running on port 9432.

 ## Running the script

 To manually run the script, enter `python analytics_script.py` in the command line.